 Confirm to connect a 3-phase charger and be extra careful when connecting the results in the poles.
-The negative lead should hook up with the negative pole and therefore the positive with the positive pole.
+The negative lead should hook up with the negative pole and, therefore, the positive with the positive pole.

 In that case, batteries are replaced more frequently than in colder areas.
-Counting on the temperature of the world you’re in, you’ll know whether the battery will last or not.
+Counting on the temperature of the world you’re in; you’ll know whether the battery will last or not.

 How do I support golf cart batteries?

-Before charging any other sort of rechargeable battery, change the charger settings as advised by the battery manufacturer.
+Before charging any other rechargeable battery, change the charger settings as advised by the battery manufacturer.
 Connectors that are broken, corroded, or do not provide any adequate electrical contact must not be used.

 Only a qualified service technician should program or service this equipment with his protection and protective equipment.
-If you are not trained you should not run the charger if it has felt a sharp blow, been dropped, or somehow damaged.
+If you are not trained, you should not run the charger if it has felt a sharp blow, been dropped, or somehow damaged.

 Have a professional service technician test and repair as necessary.
 Do not dismantle the charger without any understanding.
 The inaccurate re-assembled charger may sometime result in an explosion, electric shock, or fire.